Sweden And Denmark Took Very Different Approaches To Fighting The Coronavirus. The Data Shows Many More People Are Dying In Sweden.

 In the 21 days before April 19, 7,169 people died — 1,843 more people compared to the average number of deaths during the same weeks between 2015 and 2019.
 That’s the equivalent of a 34.5% increase.

 And on Monday, the Swedish statistics office said the number of deaths recorded in the week ending April 12 was the highest this century, surpassing a milestone set in the first week of 2000 when 2,364 people died.
-Three of the four weeks with the highest death tolls in the past two decades occurred this month.
+Three of the four weeks with the highest death tolls in the past two decades have occurred this month.

 A bridge away in Denmark, the numbers tell a very different story.
 Statistics Denmark recorded 201 extra deaths over the same three weeks compared to a five-year average, an uptick of 6.5%.
 The contrast with the recent past is minimal.
 Even taking into account population size — Sweden is home to 10.3 million people, Denmark to 5.8 million — the gulf between the two countries appears stark.

-The full extent of the impact of COVID-19 will not be clear for many months, maybe even years, but for now the two Nordic countries are on different paths, not only in how they are fighting the coronavirus, but also on the results so far.
+The full extent of the impact of COVID-19 will not be clear for many months, maybe even years — but for now, the two Nordic countries are on different paths, not only in how they are fighting the coronavirus but also on the results so far.

-Denmark’s approach has been much stricter than its neighbour.
-It announced the closure of schools, gyms, restaurants, cafes and borders on March 11, as well as a ban on gatherings of more than 10 people.
+Denmark’s approach has been much stricter than that of its neighbour.
+It announced the closure of schools, gyms, restaurants, cafés, and borders on March 11, as well as a ban on gatherings of more than 10 people.
 The country started easing restrictions on April 15, reopening schools as a first step.

-An accurate, like-for-like comparison between countries is complicated.
+An accurate like-for-like comparison between countries is complicated.

-Figures published daily by governments, which include numbers such as deaths and tests conducted, are often recorded differently in different countries.
-There are then specific circumstances, such as where and when transmissions occurred in a community, demographic factors like the age composition of a population, and the capacity of healthcare systems to deal with a pandemic, which all vary between countries.
+Figures published daily by governments, which include deaths and tests conducted, are often recorded differently in different countries.
+There are then specific circumstances — such as where and when transmissions occurred in a community, demographic factors like the age composition of a population, and the capacity of health care systems to deal with a pandemic — all of which vary between countries.

 That’s why a metric known as “excess mortality” is seen by much of the scientific community as the best measure of the true death toll linked to the novel coronavirus outbreak, even though the exact cause of every death is not known.

 Excess mortality is the least imperfect of measures.
-It looks at how many people died on top of what would normally be expected at any given time of year by measuring the gap between the total number of deaths, regardless of cause, and the historical average for that place and time of year.
+It looks at how many people have died on top of what would normally be expected at any given time of year by measuring the gap between the total number of deaths, regardless of cause, and the historical average for that place and time of year.
 David Spiegelhalter, a professor at Cambridge University, describes the metric as “the only unbiased comparison”.

 Sweden’s policy remains popular with the vast majority of voters, despite coming under some criticism from parts of the country’s scientific community.
-Backing for prime minister Stefan Löfven has soared and state epidemiologist, Anders Tegnell, the public face of the country’s fight against the virus, is a household name.
+Backing for prime minister Stefan Löfven has soared, and state epidemiologist Anders Tegnell, the public face of the country’s fight against the virus, is a household name.

 And there are some nuances to the reality of the policy, as opposed to how it is often portrayed.
 Sweden has, for example, seen a substantial reduction in mobility, despite having mostly voluntary measures in place.

-According to reports published by Google which use data from Google Maps to measure mobility trends, places like restaurants, cinemas and other retail and recreation locations had seen a 22% drop by April 1 relative to a baseline of usual activity.
+According to reports published by Google that use data from Google Maps to measure mobility trends, places like restaurants, cinemas, and other retail and recreation locations saw a 22% drop by April 1 relative to a baseline of usual activity.
 Transit stations and workplaces fell 38% and 29% respectively, while parks and places of residence rose 27% and 11%.

 Data produced by Apple paints a similar pattern in Sweden’s capital, Stockholm: Driving was down 21%, walking 36%, and public transport saw a 52% fall.
-Corresponding figures for Copenhagen show sharper falls though the gap has narrowed as lockdown measures in Denmark are gradually relaxed.
+Corresponding figures for Copenhagen show sharper falls, though the gap has narrowed as lockdown measures in Denmark are gradually relaxed.

-The number of people that have officially tested positive to the coronavirus in Sweden and Denmark isn’t that different.
+The number of people who have officially tested positive for the coronavirus in Sweden and Denmark isn’t that different.

-By April 27, Sweden had 1,846 cases per 1 million people while Denmark had 1,480 cases per 1 million, according to figures collected by Our World in Data, a collaborative project by researchers at the University of Oxford.
+By April 27, Sweden had 1,846 cases per 1 million people, while Denmark had 1,480 cases per 1 million, according to figures collected by Our World in Data, a collaborative project by researchers at the University of Oxford.

 However, below the surface of all these topline numbers, there are significant differences.

 A comparison between countries based on the number of officially counted positive cases alone is an imperfect exercise because it is largely linked to the number of tests a country carries out.
 If fewer tests are conducted, the chances are larger that positive cases are being missed.
-This has been a particular issue in the UK, which stopped all community testing when the virus took hold and is only now trying to scale it up again but remains well short of the government’s official target of 100,000 tests a day by April 30, this Thursday.
+This has been a particular issue in the UK, which stopped all community testing when the virus took hold and is only now trying to scale it up again but remains well short of the government’s official target of 100,000 tests a day by this Thursday, April 30.

 Although the World Health Organization hasn’t taken a side on the merits of a lockdown, the global health body has repeatedly stressed the importance of aggressively testing at scale.

-At a press conference last month, WHO said testing at the level of 10 negative tests to one positive should be seen as a general benchmark of a system that's doing enough tests.
+At a press conference last month, the WHO said testing at the level of 10 negative tests to one positive should be seen as a general benchmark of a system that's doing enough tests.

 On that measure, Sweden is falling short.
-As of April 19, the most recent date with comparable figures available, about 14.5% of people tested in the country were positive to the coronavirus compared to some 7.5% of people tested in Denmark.
-According to records collected by Our World in Data, relative to population size, Sweden had tested 9.4 people per 1,000 by that date, Denmark 16.3 people.
+As of April 19, the most recent date with comparable figures available, about 14.5% of people tested in the country had tested positive for the coronavirus, compared to some 7.5% of people tested in Denmark.
+According to records collected by Our World in Data, relative to population size, Sweden had tested 9.4 people per 1,000 by that date, and Denmark had 16.3 people.

 These metrics suggest that many more people have had the virus than official figures suggest.